-- The student will have to have been a full time Tri County High School student for at least two years. - Be a student in the minds of the Selection Committee that is capable of writing and delivering the address assigned to them. - Exhibits High Moral Character
+- Be a student in the minds of the Selection Committee that is capable of writing and delivering the address assigned to them. - Exhibits High Moral Character

 The selection committee who makes these choices includes Department Heads, Administrators, Academic Counselor, and Dual Enrollment teachers.